 Casting Frontier started as a bar code system for commercial casting sessions but has transitioned into a site that links actors’ profiles to their auditions right after they’ve taken place.
 They’ve rolled out a submissions process mostly for commercial auditions, in addition to offering post-session services for casting directors, which makes this site’s evolution a speedy one.

-CAZT is an LA-based casting facility that offers audition space to producers of micro-budget projects free in exchange for requiring the auditioning actors share their email addresses so they can be offered the opportunity to watch their audition footage (for a fee) and get feedback on their auditions.
-Cool premise, but one that has been fraught with “best practices” snags along its evolution.
-Lately, actors have been required to “like” the facility at Facebook in order get their feedback, which is a social networking advertising strategy.
+CAZT was an LA-based casting facility that offered audition space to producers of micro-budget projects free in exchange for requiring the auditioning actors share their email addresses so they can be offered the opportunity to watch their audition footage (for a fee) and get feedback on their auditions.
+Cool premise, but one that was fraught with “best practices” snags along its evolution.
+At one point, actors were required to “like” the facility at Facebook in order get their feedback, which is a social networking advertising strategy.
+As of October, 2018, CAZT is no longer doing business.

 Because sites are popping up every day offering services to actors at various points along their journey, this is by no means a comprehensive list, nor is it guaranteed for accuracy, as existing companies are always refining and changing their offerings to their customer base.